Social Security Information You Should Know

 Additionally, nonworking spouses, unmarried ex-spouses, parents or children may be eligible for Social Security benefits.
 Your qualifying worker's earnings record is the basis for their potential eligibility.
 These Social Security benefits are known as spousal, survivor or children's benefits.

 Calculating Benefit Amount

 The Social Security benefit calculation uses your average Indexed Monthly Earnings.
 Moreover, it does so for 35 of your highest earning years.
 For clarification, Indexed Monthly Earnings are your actual monthly earnings adjusted to account for changes in average wages over time.

-You can receive estimates of your future Social Security benefit.
-Just create and login to your free "my Social Security" account.
-The estimates are based on your earnings to date.
-Furthermore, you can use the online benefits calculator to determine alternate estimates.
-You can try various retirement scenarios.
-Certainly, the calculator can be very valuable in planning for your retirement.
+You can receive an estimate of your future full Social Security benefit.
+Just create, and login to, your free "my Social Security" account.
+The estimate utilizes your earnings record to date.
+Furthermore, you can also use the online benefits calculator to determine alternate estimates.
+It allows you to try various retirement scenarios.
+Undoubtedly, the benefits calculator can be very useful for retirement planning.

 Some state governments tax Social Security benefits.
 This is the case if you live in the following states: Colorado, Connecticut, Kansas, Minnesota, Missouri, Montana, Nebraska, New Mexico, North Dakota, Rhode Island, Utah, Vermont or West Virginia.

 Furthermore, what few people are aware of, the federal government also taxes Social Security benefits.
 During 1983, when Social Security was facing exhaustion of reserve funds, the federal government made a change to implement taxation of Social Security benefits.
 Additionally, in 1993, the federal government made another change.
 This change implemented a second tier of taxation.